viamrobotics/upload-module/README.md

 # upload-module action

+> [!NOTE]
+> The recommended action for Viam module CI is [viamrobotics/build-action](https://github.com/viamrobotics/build-action), which runs cross-platform builds in environments which we manage.
+Use this upload-module action if you are managing your own build and you want the action to just upload.

 This action uploads your module to the Viam modular registry.
 By default it runs both `update` (set your metadata) and `upload` (upload the module), but you can disable either step with configuration (see action.yml).

 For more information about the parameters, look at: